TimKam/multi-armed-bandit-lab/README.md

 ## Getting Started

-Fork the GitHub we use for this exercise: [https://github.com/TimKam/multi-armed-bandit-lab](https://github.com/TimKam/multi-armed-bandit-lab).
+Fork the GitHub repository we use for this exercise: [https://github.com/TimKam/multi-armed-bandit-lab](https://github.com/TimKam/multi-armed-bandit-lab).

 Open your command line terminal.
 Clone your fork.